賴德霖 Delin Lai

 About

-Before joining the faculty of the Department of Fine Art in 2007, Professor Delin Lai taught at Oberlin College from 2006 to 2007.
-Dr. Lai specializes in modern Chinese architecture and has published two books: Jindai Zhejiang Lu (Who’s who in modern Chinese architecture, 2006), which was one of the ten books that received the First Architectural Book Award of China in 2008, and Zhongguo Jindai Jianzhushi Yanjiu (Studies in modern Chinese architecture, 2007).
-Professor Lai also published many articles in both Chinese and English, among them are “Searching for a Modern Chinese Monument: the design of the Sun Yat-sen Mausoleum in Nanjing, 1925-1929” “Idealizing a Chinese Style: Rethinking Early Writings on Chinese Architecture and the Design of the National Central Museum in Nanjing” in The Journal of the Society of Architectural Historians (March, 2005, and March, 2014) and "Renewing, Remapping, and Redefining Guangzhou, 1910s - 1930s" in Looking Modern: East Asian Visual Culture from Treaty Ports to World War II (Jennifer Purtle and Hans Bjarne Thomsen, eds., 2009).
+Professor Lai has also published numerous articles in Chinese, English, Japanese and Italian, among them “Searching for a Modern Chinese Monument: the Design of the Sun Yat-sen Mausoleum in Nanjing, 1925-1929” and “Idealizing a Chinese Style: Rethinking Early Writings on Chinese Architecture and the Design of the National Central Museum in Nanjing” in The Journal of the Society of Architectural Historians (March 2005 and March 2014); "Renewing, Remapping, and Redefining Guangzhou, 1910s-1930s" in Looking Modern: East Asian Visual Culture from Treaty Ports to World War II (Jennifer Purtle and Hans Bjarne Thomsen, eds., 2009); “An Essay on WANG Shu - About the Way of Revival and Development for the Literati's Architecture Tradition in China,” in Special Issue on contemporary Chinese architecture, Nemoha (2014); and “Translated Architecture and the Notion of Architectural Translatability in Modern China,” in The Influence of Western Architecture in China (Nilda Valentin, ed., (English-Italian), 2017).

-Professor Delin Lai received the 2015 University of Louisville Distinguished Faculty Award in Outstanding Scholarship, Research, and Creative Activity in the Humanities
+Professor Delin Lai received the 2015 University of Louisville Distinguished Faculty Award in Outstanding Scholarship, Research, and Creative Activity in the Humanities.

 Course Offerings